Category

 A critical aspect of good risk mitigation and overall risk management is understanding what kinds of risks your business faces.
 Before you dive into building out a plan, first you need to perform risk identification and prioritization through a threat assessment.

 This risk assessment is a vital tool for businesses to navigate the complex landscape of potential threats.
-By identifying and prioritizing operational risks that are relevant to your business, you can allocate mitigation resources more effectively, focusing on the most critical areas.
+By identifying and assessing operational risks that are relevant to your business, you can allocate mitigation resources more effectively, focusing on the most critical areas.

 Lukas Quanstrom, CEO & Co-Founder of Ontic, shared with us how he better understands business threats on The Employee Safety Podcast.
 “Once a potential threat has been identified, the next step is really to research the threat and apply data from sources like public records, social media, and the dark net so that you can learn as much as possible about the identified threat.
 Next, you should assess the threat to determine the severity and the risk it poses to your organization by leveraging professional threat assessment methodologies.”

 With a better grasp of your risk level from your threat assessment, you can make more informed decisions about your risk mitigation strategies and responses.
+You can also conduct a business impact analysis to understand the potential short- and long-term effects better.

 An example of risk mitigation